 Posey left half of the club to his widow though Jackson ran it.
 After the 1948 season the Grays once again became an independent club.
 Jackson died on March 6, 1949, from complications after a brain tumor operation.
 Ethel Posey and Helen Jackson, Rufus’s widow, took over administration of the club for a short time.
 It was then turned over to See Posey, who ultimately disbanded the Grays on May 22, 1951, citing “financial setbacks and the egress of the best Negro talent into organized baseball.”

-Cum Posey was posthumously elected to the Baseball Hall of Fame in 2006.
+Cum Posey was posthumously elected to the Baseball Hall of Fame in 2006 and the Basketball Hall of Fame in 2016.

 New York Amsterdam News